s-jdd/s-jdd/README.md

 Added the `Mon 21 Dec 2024`

-Last update on Sun Jun 15 2025
+Last update on Mon Jun 16 2025

-**200 day before 2026 ⏱** days before new years
+**199 day before 2026 ⏱** days before new years

-🤖 This README.md is updated with hate, by Gitbot ❤️
+🤖 This README.md is updated with wickedness, by Gitbot ❤️

 [Back to top](#top)